 - the number of times the premises user may give a TEN (50 times a year for a personal licence holder and five times per year for a non-personal licence holder);

-- the number of times a TEN may be given in respect of any particular premises (12 times in a calendar year) but subject to a maximum aggregate duration of the periods covered by TENs at any individual premises (21 days);
+- the number of times a TEN may be given in respect of any particular premises (12 times in a calendar year, increasing to 15 from 1 January 2016) but subject to a maximum aggregate duration of the periods covered by TENs at any individual premises (21 days);

 - the length of time a temporary event may last (168 hours);